davidmorford/BuildKit/Readme.md

 Application and Library projects can be easily referenced by other application and library projects in the directory tree.
 Static library projects have a Library.xcconfig file used by the static library target.
 In this file is a text snippet needs to be copied to Configurations/Libraries.xcconfig.
 Uncomment and change

 When built, libraries are copied to a deployment location path assembled from the following bit of information:
-  * Build configiration - Debug, Release, Distribution, etc.
+  * Build configiration - Debug, Profile, Release, AdHoc, Distribution, etc...
   * Target SDK Name - iphoneos, iphonesimulator
-  * Target SDK Version - 4.1, 4.2, etc
+  * Target SDK Version - 4.3, etc

 ## Project Scripts